bit101/artfromcodesite/content/posts/20240619/all-shapes-go-to-heaven.md

 tags: ["wire"]
 ---

-{{< cdnvideo "20240619/20240619.mp4" "a number of 3d shapes rise up out of the ground, through what seems to be a flowing river and continue out the top of the frame" "controls" >}}
+{{< cdnvideo "20240619/20240619.mp4" "a number of 3d shapes rise up out of the ground, through what seems to be a flowing river and coninue out the top of the frame" >}}